-Favorite Morning Glory Muffin Recipe – These morning glory muffins are are hearty, healthy and delicious!
-Packed full of veggies and perfect for freezing.
+These morning glory muffins are hearty, healthy and delicious!
+They are jam packed full of fresh veggies and perfect for freezing for later.

-If you’re looking for a healthy snack to enjoy throughout the week, this morning glory muffin recipe is perfect for you!
-I made a big batch of these morning glory muffins over the weekend and my family already devoured them.
-I love to double the batch and keep half in the freezer for easy breakfasts or after school snacks.
+If you’re looking for a healthy snack idea to enjoy throughout the week, these muffins are perfect for you.
+I made a big batch over the weekend and my family already devoured them.
+I love to double the recipe and keep half in the freezer for easy breakfasts or after school snacks.

 What is a morning glory muffin?

 If you’ve never heard of morning glory muffins before, they are hearty muffins that are packed with fruits and veggies.
-Some common ingredients used when making morning glory muffins are carrots, raisins, coconut, walnuts and cinnamon.
-Many recipes call for grated apples, however I used grated zucchini because I had some extra on hand.
+Some common ingredients used when making them are carrots, raisins, coconut, walnuts and cinnamon.
+Many recipes call for grated apples, however I used shredded zucchini because I had some extra on hand.
 Either work just fine!
-These muffins are hearty and healthy, while containing the perfect touch of sweetness.
+They are hearty and healthy, while containing the perfect touch of sweetness.

 How to make morning glory muffins